-The NUJ Freelance Fees Guide does its utmost to respect your privacy.
-When you visit this Guide, the site sets a "session identifier" cookie.
-Since these are essential to the functioning of the Freelance Fees Guide, we believe we are not required by law to ask your permission before setting them.
+The Freelance Fees Guide does its utmost to respect your privacy.
+When you visit this guide, the site sets a "session identifier" cookie.
+Since this is essential to the functioning of the Fees Guide, we are not required by law to ask your permission before setting it.

-These cookies are accessible to - they can be "read" by - only this website.
-They are deleted when you close your browser (that is, the program you run on your computer or phone in order to view this website - such as Mozilla Firefox or Safari or Opera or Microsoft Internet Explorer).
+This cookie is accessible to - it can be "read" by - only this website.
+It is deleted when you close your browser (that is, the program you run on your computer or phone in order to view this website - such as Mozilla Firefox or Safari or Opera or Microsoft Internet Explorer).

 Given their evanescence and our promise not to reveal any information, the risk of these cookies posing any threat to your privacy is "vanishingly small" - as physicists say when describing the odds on a whirlwind in a junkyard accidentally assembling a working metropolitan railway.

 Cookies are small files stored on your computer.
 Each contains: